 Amee Noethe email@example.com 784-7200 ext 8709Q: What should I consider when reviewing my child’s placement?

 A: It is important to consider the expectations placed on your child from all arenas.
 For example, if a child is recommended for all A-level courses, you may feel that four A-level courses is too much if your child is also engaged in other activities that require a significant amount of time and energy.
-However, please know that it is important that your child is placed in courses that challenge your student and align to his/her ability levels.
+However, please know that it is important that your child is placed in courses that challenge your student and align with his/her ability levels.

 Q: Who do I contact if I would like to discuss my child’s 9th grade schedule in general?